Vietnam.vn - Nền tảng quảng bá Việt Nam

 A soldier nicknamed “Cap” added that this weapon is called a “flying tank” and it has proven its ability to operate well in battles in special military operation zones.

 The combat weight of the vehicle is 46 tons.
-Unlike other tanks of the same type that run on diesel engines, this vehicle can start at minus 40 degrees Celsius and accelerate in a straight line up to 80 km/h.
+Unlike other tanks of the same type that run on diesel engines, this vehicle can start at temperatures of minus 40 degrees Celsius and accelerate in a straight line up to 80 km/h.

 The upgraded T-80BV/U tank is equipped with Relikt active explosive reactive armor developed by the NII Stali scientific research institute.